coderefinery/mma/_episodes/04-fortran-c.md

 - Does it converge to the right number?
 - Does it take longer when you increase `num_points`?
-- Why is there no `math.sqrt` in the code?
+- Why is there no `math.sqrt` when computing distances?

 ---